MisterFab/Discord-Trade-History-Scraper/README.md

 ## Usage

+- Add discord and polygon token to DISCORD_TOKEN and POLYGON_TOKEN in the environment variables.
 - Configure the data.json file with relevant parameters for filtering and extracting trade data from your Discord channels.
 I suggest https://regex101.com/ to test your regular expressions.

 ## Contributing